fpgadeveloper/ethernet-fmc-axi-eth/README.md

 and [VC707](http://www.xilinx.com/products/boards-and-kits/ek-v7-vc707-g.html "VC707 Evaluation board").

 This repository contains example designs for using 2 x Ethernet FMCs on the same carrier.
-They all use 8 Xilinx AXI Ethernet Subsystem IPs that are configured with FIFOs, as opposed to all the single Ethernet FMC example designs which are configured with DMAs.
-For the KC705 and VC707, the reason for this is that we would need to route 8 DMAs to the DDR3 memory, each DMA having 3 ports to map (ie. 8 x 3 = 24), however the AXI Interconnect is limited to only 16 slave ports.
-For the ZC702, the problem is a lack of FPGA resources as using 8 MACs configured with DMAs requires more resources than is contained in the Zynq device of that board.
+They all use 8 Xilinx AXI Ethernet Subsystem IPs that are configured with DMAs, except for the ZC702 design, which is configured with FIFOs.
+The reason for this is a lack of FPGA resources as using 8 MACs configured with DMAs requires more resources than is contained in the Zynq device of that board.

 These notes provide more details on 8-port support: